 Because we all will eventually die, estate planning is one of the most important steps anyone can take.
 Proper planning for your estate ensures that your final property and health care wishes are honored, and can also provide for loved ones when you are gone.
 Though often disregarded or passed by in favor of more immediate concerns, a comprehensive estate plan can answer many of the questions we all ask whenever someone dies:

-If you have ever considered these or similar questions, contact the David Bindrup Law Firm today for a free one hour consultation where a CPA Attorney LL.M can help you address these concerns.
+If you have ever considered these or similar questions, contact David Bindrup Law Firm today for a complimentary consultation with an estate planning attorney who can help you address these concerns.

 What is an “Estate”?